nm-packages/wagtail-orderable-viewset/README.md

 ## Overview

-Wagtail Orderable ViewSet brings modern, AJAX-powered ordering to Wagtail's ViewSet system.
+Wagtail Orderable ViewSet brings, AJAX-powered ordering to Wagtail's ViewSet system.
 It is inspired by [wagtail-orderable](https://github.com/elton2048/wagtail-orderable) and designed for Wagtail 7+ and Django 4.2+.

+Wagtail core may eventually include this functionality: https://github.com/wagtail/wagtail/pull/12857

 ## Features

 - Drag-and-drop ordering for SnippetViewSet and ModelViewSet
-- AJAX order updates
-- Custom ordering field support
-- Seamless integration with Wagtail admin UI
-- Visual feedback during drag operations
+- An IncrementingOrderable model mixin

 ## Installation